ZDDduesseldorf/HandScanAI/backend/pipelines/README.md

 ![A diagram describing the input and output data types of the pipeline shown above.](readme_data/inference_pipeline_datatypes.png)

-TODO: Add knn-search and classification to diagram

 ### Use the inference pipeline

-make sure that the folders are created as described here ["Setup"](../README.md#setup)
+make sure that the folders are created as described here ["Setup"](../README.md#setup) and the image to be analysed lies in QueryImages.
+In addition, the embeddings must be calculated and saved beforehand, see [Initial Data Pipeline](#initial-data-pipeline)

-with connection backend and frontend: the pipeline is called up by the frontend via the graphql interface when the ‘Analyse starten’ button has been pressed.
-The UUID of the image just taken must be transferred to the pipeline. graphql function get_scan_result()
+with connection backend and frontend:
+the pipeline is called up by the frontend via the graphql interface when the ‘Analyse starten’ button has been pressed.
+The UUID of the image just taken must be transferred to the pipeline. graphql function `get_scan_result()`

 For Testing:
-The pipeline can be executed via the test_inference_pipeline.py from the `/backend` folder via the console: pytest -s tests/pipelines/test_inference_pipeline.py
+The pipeline can be executed via the test_inference_pipeline.py from the `/backend` folder via the console:
+`pytest -s tests/pipelines/test_inference_pipeline.py`

 ## Add new Embeddings Pipeline